xoseperez/wismap/README.md

 ### Combine

-This options walks you through different menus and lets you choose a base board, a core module and IO and sensor modules for each slot in the base board and then prints out the complet pin mapping for the whole setup along with information about potential conflicts.
+This options walks you through different menus to let you choose a base board, a core module and IO and sensor modules for each slot in the base board and then prints out the pin mapping for the whole setup along with information about potential conflicts.

 ```
 python3 wismap.py combine